 - Create employment and improve the quality of the workforce;

-4. Who is eligible to invest in a Free Zone in Uganda?
+4. Who is eligible to develop and operate in a Free Zone in Uganda?

-Both local and foreign Business Enterprises are eligible to be licensed to invest in Free Zones provided they fulfill the following:
+Both local and foreign Business Enterprises are eligible to be licensed to develop and operate in Free Zones provided they fulfill the following:

 - The company must be registered or incorporated for the sole purpose of developing and operating a Free Zone in Uganda;

 - The company must have an adequate equity base and access to capital to enable it develop a Free Zone or operate in a Free Zone; and

 - The activities of the projects for which the Developer or Operator seeks the Licence must be commercially viable and must be based on a suitable and credible Business Plan.

 5. Can existing industries be licenced as Free Zones?